Smuglyak/Unix-project/README.md

 # VPS Provider:

-We might use AWS or Google Cloud Computing Services since they have free trials.
+We will be using Google Cloud Computing Services since they have free trials.

 # Linux Distribution: